 I actually got that keyword from the bottom term engine strategies which also had “low” competition.
 The term that went with the higher bid didn’t sound right in the context of my post, so I used the term for which there was a lower bid.

-Eleven quick, easy steps are worth it to ensure that potentially new readers can find your blog.
+Eleven quick, easy steps are worth it to ensure that potential new readers can find your blog.
 I optimized my post for search engines to find me by going through this process.

 It is no longer quite a gamble whether new readers can find my post.
 I increased the odds in my favor by ensuring there was high interest and low competition for my keyword.
 You can too, and the best part, it will cost you absolutely nothing.

 Take the crap roll out of blog post tagging.
 With these instructions in hand, go sign up for Google AdWords.

 Readers, if you believe others can benefit from these tips, please share.